Claudia Schiffer: Modelling

 Schiffer originally aspired to become a lawyer and used to work in her father's law firm.
-In October 1987, at age 17, she was scouted in a nightclub in Düsseldorf by Michel Levaton, the head of Metropolitan Model Agency, and was later signed to the agency as a model.
+In October 1987, at age 17, she was scouted in a nightclub in Düsseldorf by Michel Levaton, the founder and CEO of the French modeling agency Metropolitan Models, and was later signed to the agency as a model.
 After leaving high school, Schiffer flew to Paris for a trial photo shoot, and subsequently appeared on the cover of Elle.

-In 1989, she starred in campaigns for Guess?.
-Guess? co-founder Paul Marciano said in E!
-Forbes Top 15 Supermodel Beauties Who Made Bank, "Guess? name became really much more known around the world because [of] Claudia".
+In 1989, Schiffer starred in campaigns for Guess.
 Early on in her career, Schiffer was said to resemble Brigitte Bardot.
 After several other magazine appearances including the cover of British Vogue, shot by Herb Ritts, Schiffer was selected by Karl Lagerfeld to become the new face of Chanel, where she walked in her first fashion show in January 1990.

-Named one of the most beautiful women in the world, her ability to appeal to a global audience assured an internationally successful career spanning over 25 years.
+In 1992, Schiffer signed an exclusive global contract with Revlon, for an estimated $6 million a year for 10 years; this agreement made her the highest-paid model in history.

 In addition to Elle and Vogue, Schiffer has appeared on the covers of numerous other magazines including Harper's Bazaar, Cosmopolitan, and Time, and was the first model to be featured on the covers of Vanity Fair, Rolling Stone, and People.
 She was one of 10 models on Vogue's 100th anniversary cover in 1992.
 In May 1997, Schiffer was featured on the cover and in the pictorial of Playboy.
 She has appeared on a total of more than 1,000 magazine covers.